saksaikot/react-native-hello-world/readme.md

     - ## Note: always put text inside Text component

 - # 10. managing data using rest api
   - use firebase library to load place and add place
   - used react-native-dotenv
   - used await-of library
   - for getAllAsArray return promise
+  - firebase need to install using expo `expo install firebase`
+  - to update expo-cli `npm install -g expo-cli`